 has a musty odor & may

 Area always feels and smells

 sweat or seepage is present

 Area has wet floors or exhibits

-After unpacking the Friedrich dehumidifier; I found the D50 dehumidifier fully assembled, minus the optional drainage parts.
+The Friedrich dehumidifier comes fully assembled, minus the optional drainage parts.

-Note: The tape covered part in the right side of the image – which activates the built-in drain pump or shuts the dehumidifier off when the bucket is full.
+- The float is located in the right side of the image – which activates the built-in drain pump or shuts the dehumidifier off when the bucket is full.
 Remove the tape from the float if using the drain bucket.

 Pump condensation vertically or horizontally up to a combined distance of 15 feet.
-This type of continuous drain fills the drain bucket to fill.
-Once the float activates – the pump turns on to empty the drain bucket.
+This type of continuous drain fills the drain bucket…once the float activates – the pump turns on to empty the drain bucket.

 - Locate the built-in pump drain port.